k3karthic/ansible__freebsd-basic/README.md

 ## Dynamic Inventory

-The Google [Ansible Inventory Plugin](https://docs.ansible.com/ansible/latest/collections/google/cloud/gcp_compute_inventory.html) dynamically populates public FreeBSD instances.
+The Google [Ansible Inventory Plugin](https://docs.ansible.com/ansible/latest/collections/google/cloud/gcp_compute_inventory.html) populates public FreeBSD instances.

 The target FreeBSD instances must have the label `os: freebsd`.

 ## Playbook Configuration

 1. Create `inventory/google.gcp_compute.yml` based on `inventory/google.gcp_compute.yml.sample`,
-    1. specify the project id
+    1. Specify the project ID
-    1. specify the zone where you have deployed your server on Google Cloud
+    1. Specify the zone where you have deployed your server on Google Cloud
     1. Configure the authentication
 1. Set username and ssh authentication in `inventory/group_vars/all.yml`.